 English: I’m going outside.

 Español: Voy afuera.

 Here you can see that there are situations where fuera is both ‘out’ and ‘outside’ and the same for afuera.

 So what do we do instead?

-We need to think about the situations and contexts that we are using these Spanish adverbs in as opposed to searching for equivalent English words.
+We need to think about the situations and contexts in which we are using these Spanish adverbs as opposed to searching for equivalent English words.

 So, with this in mind, the first situation we are going to look at is how to describe the position of something relative to something else using these adverbs…

 Adverbs of position in relation to another object